onlyati/olympus-hermes/docs/Stored_procedures.md

 ### Setup Hermes

-In the `config.toml` file, append the following lines:
+In the `config.toml` file, there are the following lines:
 ```t
 [scripts]
 lib_path = "/usr/var/hermes/lua/libs"